Crescentius00/Git-Version-Control/README.md

 ## Project Details
 1. Setting up GitHub:

-Both Tom and Jerry installs git on their system and accesses the repository in a remote location like GitHub
+Both Tom and Jerry installs git on their system and accesses the repository in a remote location like GitHub.
+Find the screenshot of the github account below.

 ![](/img/1.GitHub-dashboard.png)